 The Special Olympics Young Professionals Activation Committee is charged with developing a talented pool of passionate, committed, potential successors for the Board of Directors of Special Olympics Michigan (SOMI).
+There are currently YPAC groups in Grand Rapids and Detroit.

 YPAC Vision